hyu-splab/PIM-OFIS/README.md

 - 256 GB DRAM
 - Ubuntu 20.04.6 LTS
 - UPMEM SDK ver 2024.2.0 (you can install it from `https://sdk.upmem.com/2024.2.0/01_Install.html`)
+    - If there's any problem, download from sdk/files
 - **>= 200 GB of free disk space** for datasets

 ## Files
 - ofis/      # **ofis.h** and **libofis.so**
 - ofis-source/    # source code for libofis
+- sdk/      # upmem sdk v2024.2.0
 - SpMV/     # source code for SpMV applications (both OFIS-enabled and OFIS-oblivious versions)
 - PageRank/ # source code for PR applications (both OFIS-enabled and OFIS-oblivious versions)
 - README.md # readme file for using OFIS